Townsend-Lab-Yale/MASSPRF/3D_Mapping_Scripts/README.md

 Map MASS-PRF outputs onto protein structures by generating a UCSF Chimera command script that colors residues by selection strength (γ).

+## Version recommendation:
+Tested with UCSF Chimera 1.17.3.
+You can also use Chimera 1.19 (latest).
+The commands are compatible with both versions.

 > **What’s new (Oct 2025)**
 >
 > - Replaced **scaling factor** input with an explicit **output format** (`AA` vs `NT`) to match how MASS-PRF was run.